gpustack/llama-box/README.md

   -c,    --ctx-size N             Size of the prompt context (default: 4096, 0 = loaded from model)
-         --no-context-shift       Disable context shift on infinite text generation and long prompt embedding --context-shift          Enable context shift on infinite text generation and long prompt embedding -n,    --predict N              Number of tokens to predict (default: -1, -1 = infinity, -2 = until context filled) -b,    --batch-size N           Logical batch size.
+         --no-context-shift       Disable context shift on infinite text generation and long prompt embedding --context-shift          Enable context shift on infinite text generation and long prompt embedding -n,    --predict N              Number of tokens to predict (default: -1, -1 = infinity, when --context-shift) -ub,   --ubatch-size N          Physical batch size, which is the maximum number of tokens that may be processed at a time.
-                                  Increasing this value above the value of the physical batch size may improve prompt processing performance when using multiple GPUs with pipeline parallelism. (default: 2048)
-  -ub,   --ubatch-size N          Physical batch size, which is the maximum number of tokens that may be processed at a time.
                                   Increasing this value may improve performance during prompt processing, at the expense of higher memory usage. (default: 512)
          --keep N                 Number of tokens to keep from the initial prompt (default: 0, -1 = all)